yebigithub/yebigithub.github.io/_pages/about.md

   Excited to collaborate on research in precision livestock farming, quantitative genetics, AI, machine learning, and computer vision.
 Eager to contribute to innovative projects — <a href="mailto:yebi@vt.edu" target="_blank">reach out</a> for potential collaboration!

 ---
-I recently defended my Ph.D. dissertation in the School of Animal Sciences at [Virginia Polytechnic Institute and State University](https://vt.edu/) and expect to graduate in December 2024.
+I recently defended my Ph.D. dissertation from [Dr. Morota's lab](http://morotalab.org/) in the School of Animal Sciences at [Virginia Polytechnic Institute and State University](https://vt.edu/) and expect to graduate in December 2024.

 My research interests focus on incorporating artificial intelligence, computer vision, statistics, phenomics, and genetics to study animal and plant sciences.